syed-mamun-raihan/cpp-docker/README.md

 Run:
     1. Run <cmake --build .> from build folder
     2. Output is /myapp/build/trader
-    3. Run /myapp/build/trader odd|even|all
+    3. Run /myapp/build/trader > output.csv

 Todo:
     1. Consider abstraction of order execution
-    2. Compute top of book calculation
-    3. Add doxygen document generation
+    2. Add doxygen document generation
-    4. Add gtest or similar for unit testing
+    3. Add gtest or similar for unit testing
+    4. use ‘-‘ for side elimination - not implemented yet.
+Need to be implemented
+    5. Performance testing is needed